Helium6CRES/rocks_analysis_pipeline/README.md

 ## TODOs:

+* general:
+	* put start and stop print statements for each job that gets written out to a log file.
+	* Get sphynx documnetation going.
 * qsub_katydid.py
 	* Working well as far as I can tell.
 	* The get_env_data() method doesn't work rn.
 This needs to retrieve the nmr/rate for each second of data.